cseanburns/geo-titles/manuscript/title-manuscript.md

 examining the context in
 how authors use geographic names in titles.
-However, @kou_politics_2018 apply a simple binary classification of countries into Western and non-Western countries based on work by @huntington_clash_2011.
+However, @kou_politics_2018 apply a simple binary classification of Western and non-Western countries based on work by @huntington_clash_2011.
 @burns_language_2017 use the
 Human Development Index (HDI)